 The inequivalence of the two current operators originates from the possible dependence of the pseudo-metric operator on $A$.
-Gauge invariance requires the NHH to be coupled to the vector potential $H=H[A]$.
-Typically, the pseudo-metric operator is defined in terms of the eigenstates of the Hamiltonian, leading to momentum dependence and therefore vector-potential dependence in $\eta$.
+Gauge invariance requires the NHH to couple to the vector potential $H=H[A]$.
+Typically, the pseudo-metric operator is defined in terms of the eigenstates of the Hamiltonian, leading to momentum dependence and therefore vector potential dependence in $\eta$.
 For the NHH to be observable, it must maintain its intertwining relation ($\eta H=H^{\dagger}\eta$) with the pseudo-metric operator.
-Although equivalent electromagnetic response with the isospectral Hermitian system can be obtained by forgoing gauge covariance of a momentum-dependent pseudo-metric operator, it comes at the cost of observability of $H[A]$.
-To summarize, observability of the gauge-invariant system dictates a preferred electromagnetic current (either that of the NHH or its isospectral counterpart), when the pseudo-metric operator is momentum-dependent.
+Although equivalent electromagnetic response with the isospectral Hermitian system can be obtained by forgoing the vector potential dependence of the pseudo-metric operator, it comes at the cost of observability of $H[A]$.
+To summarize, observability of the gauge-invariant system dictates a preferred electromagnetic current (either that of the NHH or its isospectral counterpart) when the pseudo-metric operator is momentum-dependent.